24th July 2018

-When designing a webpage, the battle between optimising your content for search engines whilst maintaining an aesthetically pleasing webpage design is one that requires a delicate balancing act.
-An example of this is the use of tabs, accordions, sliders and ‘read more’ buttons to reduce the amount of text initially visible on a page, to produce a cleaner design.
-However, there has been much discussion over whether Google’s web crawlers can read hidden text that is not visible on the page when it loads and, if so, if this text is then indexed.
+When designing a webpage, the battle between optimising SEO whilst maintaining an aesthetically pleasing webpage design is one that requires a delicate balancing act.
+An example of this is the use of tabs, accordions, sliders and read more buttons to reduce the amount of text initially visible on the page and produce a cleaner design.
+However, there has been much discussion over whether Google’s web crawlers can read text that is not visible on the page when it loads, and if so, if this text is then indexed.

 Google have never released any official guidelines surrounding how it treats hidden text.
 However, over the past 4 years, Google’s Gary Illyes has indicated on online forums that hidden content is crawled and indexed but will be given less weight in the rankings.

 We also know that Google’s guidelines are focused on ensuring that the Search Engine user experience is as good as possible.
 Therefore, it is clear to see why Google may want to discourage hiding sections of a webpage.
 Consider a user searching on Google for a specific search term.
 If they then click on one of the matching results and cannot find the relevant information immediately on the page, as it is hidden in an accordion for example, they are likely to return straight to the search results.
 Google would not consider this to be a good search experience for the user, and therefore do not give as much weight to content that is not immediately visible on page load.

 Has Mobile First Indexing affected the treatment of text in accordions?